This hanging globe planter can be easily made with sphagnum moss, dollar store hanging basket containers, and your favorite annual flowers.

 Six pack annuals are perfect for this project, but if you can only find four inch pots take a close look at the top of the soil.
 If you look closely you may notice more than one plant.
 This way you can gently pull them apart and use each piece in a different area.

 Fill in with more soil and then repeat the same steps for the second wire basket.

-Then use your fingers to make a hole and insert another flowering plant inside.
+Then use your fingers to make a hole in the bottom and insert another flowering plant.

 At the top use the chain hanger and attach it evenly onto the spokes just outside the round circle.
 Then you can carefully remove the plastic and plant one final flower at the top.